casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 |    DisplayName     |  displayName  |
 |        Name        |     name      |

-See <https://en.wikipedia.org/wiki/SAML_2.0> for more information about SAML and its different versions.
+See `https://en.wikipedia.org/wiki/SAML_2.0` for more information about SAML and its different versions.

 ### An example

 [gosaml2](https://github.com/russellhaering/gosaml2) is a SAML 2.0 implementation for Service Providers based on etree and goxmldsig, a pure Go implementation of XML digital signatures.
 We use this library to test the SAML 2.0 in Casdoor as shown below.

-Suppose you can access Casdoor through `http://localhost:7001/`, and your Casdoor contains an application called `app-built-in`, which belongs to an organization called `built-in`.
-The URLs, `http://localhost:6900/acs/example` and `http://localhost:6900/saml/acs/example`, should be added to the Redirect URLs in `app-built-in`.
+Example: Casdoor at `http://localhost:7001/`, application `app-built-in` in org `built-in`.
+Add `http://localhost:6900/acs/example` and `http://localhost:6900/saml/acs/example` to **Redirect URLs** in `app-built-in`.

 ```go
 import (